Your current situation

 Users have a hard time finding information on your platform.

-+ The team knows how make user-friendly, data-driven decisions on where to put content and what to keep, remove, or update.
+The team can make data-driven decisions on where to put content and what to keep, remove, or update.

 Customer service reps keep thanking you every time they pass you in the hall (or the #watercooler channel).